ffelten/CrazyRL/README.md

 `utils/` contains the basic functions to interact with the drones and OpenGL stuff for rendering.

 ## Contributors
 Pierre-Yves Houitte wrote the original version of this library.
-It has been cleaned up and simplified by [Florian Felten](@ffelten).
+It has been cleaned up and simplified by Florian Felten (@ffelten).